MarcTestier/ros2_cmake_test/README.md

 # ros2_cmake_test

-Trying to make a ROS 2 node (bar) depending on a pure cmake package (foo) using colcon.
+Trying to compile a ROS 2 node (bar) depending on a pure cmake package (foo) using colcon.

 Compile with:
 ```